Mantater/SGZ-Diary/README.md

 # Project Title: SGZ Diary

 ## Description:
-A fun, small, improved project from what I build when I was small.
-It's a personal digital diary that stores your entries on your computer using SQLite database, secured with hashing function.
+A personal digital diary that stores your entries on your computer using SQLite database, secured with hashing function.

 ## Installation:
 1. Clone repo